kandersen/dpc/docs/db-spec.md

-# DB Spec
+# DB Spec - Take 2

 Basic assertion logic contains points to assertions parameterised by the protocol instance.
 They point to local state of the node.
-THe basic form of the triple is
+The basic form of the triple is

 C |-^n p : {P}{Q}

 Where C is a collection if protocols, n is the name of the current or executing node (the value of `this`, the name at which messages are received and the sender of any messages sent by the program `p`).

-Each node has some default state, the local state assertion is as follows:
+Each node has some default state, the shape of the local state assertion is as follows:

 n |->_l (inbox, s)